beeburrt/bburt-dot-me/src/pages/about.md

 Anyways, I got this computer and now I spend as much time as I can trying to learn as much as I can.
 The problem is that it's all so interesting!
 And there's so much to learn!

-I'm still figuring out what path I want to pursue but I'm currently studying web development, Ruby and Ruby on Rails, React, JavaScript and TypeScript, C++ and all things Linux.
+I'm still figuring out what path I want to pursue but I'm currently studying web development, Ruby and Ruby on Rails, React, JavaScript, Node and TypeScript, C++ and all things Linux.

 I'm currently seeking a mentor and a job.

 I know I have a seriously uphill battle trying to find employment as a developer.
-Some of the not-so-awesome challenges include being almost 50 yrs old (ageism is a thing) and new to it all, having big gaps in my work history, being a felon.
+Some of the not-so-awesome challenges include being almost 50 yrs old (ageism is a thing) and new to it all, having big gaps in my work history, and being a felon.

 But I'm passionate, determined, and enthusiastic about it all.
 I love learning new things and I know that I'll succeed.